Moving Sands: Mythological geographic context

 Chinese mythology and imagination developed an extensive collection of ideas, about mythological places and terrains, Moving Sands included.
-David Hawkes Says "Chu poets give this name to an unlocatable area in the mythical geography of the west, but no doubt it derives ultimately from travelers' tales of the Takla Makan desert" (Hawkes 1985, 332).
+David Hawkes Says "Chu poets give this name to an unlocatable area in the mythical geography of the west, but no doubt it derives ultimately from travelers' tales of the Takla Makan desert".

 Nearby features

-Various mythological geography is associated with the Moving Sands, including the Weak River, the Red River, and one or more of the eight mountain pillars, especially the (mythological) Kunlun Mountain and Jade Mountain (Yang 2005, 160-162).
+Various mythological geography is associated with the Moving Sands, including the Weak River, the Red River, and one or more of the eight mountain pillars, especially the (mythological) Kunlun Mountain and Jade Mountain.

 Literature and poetry

 The Moving Sands feature in literature, both in poetry and novels.